rtyler/deploydb-jenkins-plugin/README.md

 Your DeployDB installation should be configured to send all webhook events to
     `$JENKINS_BASE_URL/deploydb/trigger`

+Jenkins should be configured with the base URL to your DeployDB instance, so that it knows where build results should be reported to: Manage Jenkins → Configure System → DeployDB.

 ## Development
 This plugin is built with the [Jenkins Gradle plugin][jpi-plugin].